Laurel and Hardy: Silent films

 Laurel said to the duo's biographer John McCabe: "Of all the questions we're asked, the most frequent is, how did we come together?
 I always explain that we came together naturally."
 Laurel and Hardy were joined by accident and grew by indirection.
 In 1926, both were part of the Roach Comedy All Stars, a stock company of actors who took part in a series of films.
 Laurel's and Hardy's parts gradually grew larger, while those of their fellow stars diminished, because Laurel and Hardy had superior pantomime skills.
-Their teaming was suggested by Leo McCarey, their supervising director from 1927 and 1930.
+Their teaming was suggested by Leo McCarey, their supervising director from 1927 to 1930.
 During that period, McCarey and Laurel jointly devised the team's format.
 McCarey also influenced the slowing of their comedy action from the silent era's typically frantic pace to a more natural one.
 The formula worked so well that Laurel and Hardy played the same characters for the next 30 years.

 Although Roach employed writers and directors such as H. M. Walker, Leo McCarey, James Parrott, and James W. Horne on the Laurel and Hardy films, Laurel, who had a considerable background in comedy writing, often rewrote entire sequences and scripts.
 He also encouraged the cast and crew to improvise, then meticulously reviewed the footage during editing.
 By 1929, he was the pair's head writer, and it was reported that the writing sessions were gleefully chaotic.
 Stan had three or four writers who competed with him in a perpetual game of 'Can You Top This?'
 Hardy was quite happy to leave the writing to his partner.
 He said, "After all, just doing the gags was hard enough work, especially if you have taken as many falls and been dumped in as many mudholes as I have.
 I think I earned my money."
-Laurel eventually became so involved in their films' productions, many film historians and afficionadi consider him an uncredited director.
+Laurel eventually became so involved in their films' productions, many film historians and aficionados consider him an uncredited director.
 He ran the Laurel and Hardy set, no matter who was in the director's chair, but never asserted his authority.
 Roach remarked: "Laurel bossed the production.
 With any director, if Laurel said 'I don't like this idea,' the director didn't say 'Well, you're going to do it anyway.'
 That was understood."
 As Laurel made so many suggestions, there was not much left for the credited director to do.

-Their 1929 silent Big Business is by far the most critically acclaimed.
+Their 1929 release Big Business is by far the most critically acclaimed of the silents.
 Laurel and Hardy are Christmas tree salesmen who are drawn into a classic tit-for-tat battle, with a character played by James Finlayson, that eventually destroys his house and their car.
 Big Business was added to the United States National Film Registry as a national treasure in 1992.